Password protection of sites

 fi.muni.cz

-"- an imaginary dot is always considered before the specified suffix, if it is not explicitly stated there)
+" - an imaginary dot is always considered before the specified suffix, unless it is explicitly stated there)

-If, on the other hand, you need to allow access to everyone except some selected machines / domains, a directive is available
+If, on the other hand, you need to allow access to all but some selected machines/domains, the directive

 <RequireAll>